ibm-cloud-docs/openwhisk/prep.md

     ```
     {: screen}

-8. Create an action called `jokes` using your `jokes.zip` file.
+8. Create an action called `jokes` that uses your `jokes.zip` file.
 You must also specify the entry point as `jokes`.
 You must also specify the `--kind` flag for the runtime.

     ```
     ibmcloud fn action create jokes </path/to/file/>jokes.zip --kind python:3.7 --main joke